 This Add-on allows you to open a DataGrip instance and connect to your local DDEV database without any manual configuration.
-It can also automatically select between MariaDB and MySQL drivers without any user input, based on the configured Database Family in the DDEV config.
+It can also automatically use the MariaDB driver if it detects MariaDB instead of MySQL running in DDEV.
+As of 2025.2.5a, this Add-On now supports Postgres!

 ddev add-on get natereprogle/ddev-datagrip